 OUSIA–it’s relevant to the question: is there more than one substance among the Trinity?
 Do Father, Son, and Holy Ghost partake of the same “nature”?
-That was part of the Christological debate, and it was important, given the cosmology of the time, and the resulting tradition without that early context makes it a bit strange.
+That was part of the Christological debate and it was important, given the cosmology of the time, and the resulting tradition without that early context makes it a bit strange to us now.
 In any case, EPIOUSIOS–upon substance, upon nature, super-nature, super-substance–what does it mean?
 There is a somewhat similar Greek word that supports “daily” on the principle that if you need it for your substance, you need it often, daily, and that’s what guided some early believers apparently, and it appears in old Latin–that is, early on it was translated as “daily.”
 They were guessing, apparently by logical analogy, that it had something to do with substance as support, say.
 So you probably need it all the time, and you get the Latin translation for it, QUOTIDIANIS, which means “daily.”
 But other Latin translations (for example, the Vulgate –Jerome) took it literally.
-Hence you get this really interesting word, “supersubstantialem.”
+Hence you get this really interesting word in the Jerome’s translation, “supersubstantialem.”
 And there were groups of people who prayed for “supersubstantial bread.”
-Precisely what “supersubstantial bread” might be is a bit
+Precisely what “supersubstantial bread” might be is somewhat

-mysterious, but it’s certainly a very literal translation, and in the Catharian heresy much later, that use came back, and that was one of the tests, that they prayed for this “supersubstantial bread.”
+mysterious but it’s a very literal translation and in the Catharian heresy much later, that use came back and that was one of the heretical tests, that they prayed for this “supersubstantial bread.”
 One might imagine that Cathar thought, (gnostic?) may see this as important perhaps.
 Swendenborg called this “the bread of the angels,” and the Manicheans had this–but all this is really beyond my pay grade.

 In sum: the early context of the Lord’s prayer may have been very strongly attached to the eschaton.
-Later, the prayer was read in a different way, no doubt from important pastoral motivations–and that’s very Nephite if you will, when the expectation of the last times grew less apparent.
+Later, the prayer came to be read in a different way—no doubt from important pastoral motivations—and that’s very Nephite if you will—when the expectation of the last times grew less apparent.
 The bread became daily, the temptation became ordinary temptations of life, and it became forgiveness of sins all the time–every day–not just at the final judgment.

 In the next part of this thing, unwritten as yet I’m afraid, there is a new Lord’s Prayer, and I’ll discuss that a little, along with some Mormon eschatology, and our periodic “the end is near” speech, and what that may mean.